scholarsmate/omega-omg-vscode/README.md

 - `word-boundary` - Match at word boundaries
 - `word-prefix` - Match at word prefixes
 - `word-suffix` - Match at word suffixes
+- `line-start` - Match starts at the start of a line
+- `line-end` - Match ends at the end of a line
 - `ignore-case` - Case-insensitive matching
 - `ignore-punctuation` - Ignore punctuation in matches
 - `elide-whitespace` - Collapse whitespace in matches